4dn-dcic/tibanna/docs/monitoring.rst

 Once the job is finished, you should be able to find the ``<jobid>.postrun.json`` file as well.
 This file can be viewed likewise using the ``tibanna log`` command, but with the ``-p`` option.
 The postrun json file contains the summary of the run, including the input / output / EC2 configuration and Cloudwatch metrics for memory/CPU/disk space usage.

+Starting version ``1.0.0``, you can get an incomplete postrun.json before the job is finished, in addition to a complete postrun.json that you get at the end of the run.
+The incomplete postrun.json will not have the metrics, job status, end time, etc, but will include instance ID and file system.

 ::